 All the point clouds data acquired from TLS need to undergo registration process.
 It is to match data of two scans with different position tied up together and be in one image.
-This research has 6 different position of the scanner, so registration process is a must to combine all the point cloud data to be in one image of the study area (Figure 11).
+This research has 6 different position of the scanner, so registration process is a must to combine all the point cloud data to be in one image of the study area (Figure 6).

-Figure 11.
-Result after completing TLS data registration
+Figure 6: TLS data registration